Armandoh4/filmlabproductions/README.md

     My design was started with pencil and paper -> then moved to Figma as a free tool that I would be able to see my design before committing to it in code.

-    Upon finishing the design it had 1 major issue:
-   - While committing to the colour scheme, I wanted to remove elements that created visual noise, or affected readability for the user.
-I also wanted to cut down on colours outside of the primary colours (Grey & White)
+    While committing to the colour scheme, I wanted to remove elements that created visual noise, or affected readability for the user.
+I also wanted to cut down on colours outside of the primary colours (Grey & White).
+This was so I can maintain continuity with the rest of my site, along with having a more professional looking site.

 ### Consolidating Design
     After completing the wireframing stages I had assistance from a designer.
-These are exaples of the PC mockup, used to envision how Filmlab would look.
+These are examples of the PC mockup, used to envision how Filmlab would look.
     Pc version (designed by Natsuko - my friend)
 ![Figma exp](assets/readme_img/pcfimga.png)
 ![Figma exp](assets/readme_img/pcfigma2.png)

-### Home Page (Final Design)
+### Home Page (Final Look)
 ![Home](assets/readme_img/home.png)
-* For the home page I took into account the user who wants to see what films are in production, therefore I wanted something eye-catching, a teaser for the audience.
+* For the home page, I took into account the user who wants to see what films are in production, therefore I wanted something eye-catching, a teaser for the audience.
 But I also wanted the page to stand out and be informative.
 Explaining the choice of imagery

-### Film Page (Final Design)
+### Film Page (Final Look)
 ![Films](assets/readme_img/filmlajhfd.png)

-### Films Page (Final Design)
+### Films Page (Final Look)
 ![films](assets/readme_img/heehherhe.png)

     When working on the final design, I used an online editing tool called Figma.
 I also used it to edit and resize SVG images, due to its inbuilt features and high precision over such properties.
 This is how I redesigned my Icons.